rexleimo/user-agent-for-laravel5/README.md

 ## Usage
 ## basic usage
-the UserAgent is a child instance of WhichBrowser/Parser class,but added some method.
+the UserAgent is a child instance of WhichBrowser/Parser class,but added some methods.
 ```php
 <?php
 // the added functions.